 Joy has her Bachelor of Arts in English Literature from Florida State University.
 She lives in Marietta with her husband, David, and their two dogs.
 In her spare time, Joy enjoys bike rides, planning trips, cooking, reading and swinging in her hammock at the end of a productive day.

-Frieson holds a bachelor’s degree in finance from the University of Tennessee and an MBA in Information Systems from Georgia State
+Ron holds a bachelor’s degree in finance from the University of Tennessee and an MBA in Information Systems from Georgia State University.

-Leveraging more than 25 years of public relations and marketing communications experience, Elyse Hammett joined the Junior League of Atlanta’s Community Advisory Board in 2016.
-Leading the Community Foundation’s marketing and communications since 2015, Elyse honed her skills in positions of increasing responsibility and scope at Emory Healthcare and BellSouth until changing her seat to the agency side of the desk in 2005.
+Elyse Hammett has lead the Community Foundation’s marketing and communications organization since 2015 after honing her skills in positions of increasing responsibility and scope at Emory Healthcare and BellSouth until changing her seat to the agency side of the desk in 2005.
 From the agency side, Elyse served Fortune firms including her former employers as well as AT&T, Centex Homes, Disney On Ice, Ringling Brothers and Barnum & Bailey and HD Supply.
 She’s won numerous awards from the American Hospital Marketing Association, Public Relations Society of America and the National Telecom Marketing Association.
-Elyse successfully sold her firm, Eos, in 2012, and completed the buy-out agreement in the summer of 2015, when she got the offer of a lifetime —- to go to work for her beloved client, the Community Foundation.
+Elyse successfully sold her agency, Eos, in 2012, and completed the buy-out agreement in the summer of 2015, when she got another opportunity of a lifetime —- to go to work for her beloved client, the Community Foundation.
+In 2020, along with fellow JLA Community Advisory Board member, Milton Little at the United Way, the two anchor institutions raised, launched and delivered $30 million to nonprofits on the frontlines of the COVID-19 pandemic.

 Milton J. Little, Jr. became the first African American president of United Way of Greater Atlanta, the largest in the national system, in July 2007.
 Altogether, Little has helped raise more than a billion dollars for local community needs and priorities.
 Before joining United Way, he served as chief operating officer and interim president and CEO of the National Urban League.
 He graduated magna cum laude from Morehouse College with a B.A. in sociology and earned an M.A. in urban sociology and social policy from Columbia University.In March of 2020, Little led the launch – in partnership with the Community Foundation for Greater Atlanta – of the Greater Atlanta COVID-19 Response and Recovery Fund.
 To date, the Fund has raised more than $30 million and provided 320 nonprofits across Greater Atlanta with resources they need to help the most vulnerable populations affected by the Coronavirus pandemic.